The History of Jefferson

 When Jacob Conser moved to what is now Jefferson, the only road through the area was a wagon trail to Santiam City, a community that would later be washed away during the flood of 1861.
 Conser built his ferry over the Santiam in 1851.
 Later, he would build a saw mill, an education center, and a flour and grist mill all in Jefferson.
 Jacob Conser went on to become a state legislator and later, a noted Marion County Judge.

 Jacob Conser built the Conser House in 1854 as his home and as a hotel.
 It was the first framed building in Jefferson.
 Many notables stayed there including General Phil Sheridan and Ben Holiday, a noted railroad builder.
-It later housed Jefferson City Hall and today is listed on the national register of historic buildings and is the home of the Jefferson Public Library.
+It later housed Jefferson City Hall as well as the Jefferson Public Library and today is listed on the national register of historic buildings .

 The Jefferson municipal government was incorporated on October 20, 1870.
 As of the 2010 census, there were 3,098 people, 1,057 households, and 820 families residing in the city.